git-cloner/gitclone.com/mydocs/en-US/howto/howto_github.md

 ## Method 3: Mirroring

-Use https://gitclone.com/gogs/ to provide the code base mirroring function.
+Use https://gitclone.com/gogs/ to provide the repository mirroring function.